gjpelletier/pstide/README.md

 https://github.com/gjpelletier/pstide/blob/main/ps_segments.dat

-# Example use of pstide
+# Example 1.
+Hourly tides for one day in Elliott Bay

 This example assumes you have already followed the instructions above for installing pstide and copying the ps_segments.dat file to your working directory.